Mozart4242/pyops/README.md

 # PyOps - a python program to make a DevOps engineer's life easier

+PyOps is a framework to help you deal with Devops technologies as fast as possible. it is designed to be your assistant.

 ### 1) Clone this repo
 ``` sh
 git clone https://github.com/devopshobbies/pyops